Ling-Song-000/course-cryptanalysis/README.md

 This course aims to give you in-depth knowledge about the cryptographic attacks, focusing on cryptanalysis of symmetric ciphers and asymmetric ciphers.
 More precisely, this course covers the following topics:

 * Introduction to Cryptanalysis
   * Kerckhoffs' principle
-  * Notions of security: confidentiality, integrety, authenticity and more
+  * Notions of security: confidentiality, integrity, authenticity and more
   * Models of attack
   * Targets of attack
   * Theoretical attacks vs. practical attacks